AmanMulani/rate-limiter-node-typescript/README.md

 2. Fixed Window
 3. Sliding Window

+### Instructions to Run
+To install all the dependencies: yarn
+To start the server using: yarn start
+After that to test the working of rate-limiter use: yarn test

 ### Rate Limiting
 In simple words, rate-limiting is a simple way of handling how many requests you want your server to serve in a given time frame.
 For